JohanDevl/Export_Trakt_4_Letterboxd/docs/GITHUB_ACTIONS.md

 1. Builds a Docker image from the project
 2. Pushes the image to GitHub Container Registry (ghcr.io)
 3. Signs the image using Cosign for security
+4. Automatically tags the latest build as "latest" for easy reference

 ## Workflow Triggers